 Adultery can be proved by a party adducing evidence to prove the same or by the adulterer admitting the fact of adultery or by circumstantial evidence.
-It must be remembered that whoever desires court to give judgment as to his/her legal right or liability must produce evidence to prove the existence of the facts he asserts exist.
+It must be remembered that whoever desires court to give judgment as to his/her legal right or liability must produce evidence of the facts he asserts exist.